-- If you are looking for a tutor for any of your courses, you can always refer to McGill's Tutoring Centre, which will set you up with a private tutor that fits the class that you are focusing on. - https://www.mcgill.ca/tutoring/ Other McGill\Affiliated Tutoring - Other McGill-Affiliated Tutoring Services - This page contains a list of tutoring services associated with McGill that are not part of the McGill Tutoring Centre. - https://www.mcgill.ca/access- achieve/learning/tutoring
+If you are looking for a tutor for any of your courses, you can always refer to McGill's Tutoring Centre, which will set you up with a private tutor that fits the class that you are focusing on.

+Other McGill-Affiliated Tutoring Services

+This page contains a list of tutoring services associated with McGill that are not part of the McGill Tutoring Centre.